-The nature of the services provided by accountants and tax advisers means they are more likely learn more about and have a better understanding of the customer's business and the level / source of income, more so than other DNFBPs.
+The nature of the services provided by accountants and tax advisers means they are more likely learn more about and have a better understanding of the customer's business and the level / source of income than other Designated Businesses.
 This can be useful in assessing the ML/TF risks of the customers and the services they may be providing.

-5.1 Source of funds
+4.1 Source of funds